-In this city of contrasts, ancient structures stand near avant-garde modern architecture on both cobblestoned streets and new built boulevards, while canals filled with boats offer beaches and quays rife with revelers, restaurants, shops and bars.
+In this city of contrasts, ancient structures stand near avant-garde modern architecture on both cobblestoned streets and newly built boulevards, while canals filled with boats offer beaches and quays rife with revelers, restaurants, shops and bars.

 Nimb